l1on/meal-order/README.md

 ```bash
 http://localhost:9000/orders?total=50&vegetarian=5&gluten_free=7&nut_free=1&fish_free=23
 ```
+If it's a first time request, then it'll take serveral seconds to get a response (due to code compilation).
+Subsequent requests should receive fast responses.
 All the query parameters are optional.
 The default for 'total' is 1 and 0 for all the others.

 ## How to review the code
 This implementaion was built on the [Play Framework](https://www.playframework.com/) (Scala).
 The files of interest are the following (in the order for easy understanding of workflow):